mozilla/fx-private-relay/docs/adr/0004-use-code-linters.md

 like [ShellCheck][] when needed.

 Relay does not suffer from spelling and grammar errors.
-Many reviewers check user-facing strings, as they proceed from design to translation.
+Many reviewers check new user-facing strings, as they proceed from design to translation.
 Errors in code comments and function names do not cause bugs.
 A developer understands a good code comment with a spelling error.
 A developer should delete a misleading comment with perfect English.
 Authors and reviewers can use tools like